Back to Louisiana

 These notes stay tied to the official amendment files and metadata from the legislature.

-• Changes definitions provided in the proposed law.
+• Makes changes to definitions provided in proposed law.

 Plain English: HFAHB864 552 4025 FOR OFFICE USE ONLY HOUSE FLOOR AMENDMENTS 2026 Regular Session Amendments proposed by Representative Murray to Engrossed House Bill No.